moonryc/readmegenerator/README.md

 ## Features

-* y
+* generate a README.md based on user input

 ## Contributing

-y
+You can contribute to this project by forking the repo and proposing new features in pull requests

 ## Tests

-y
+This repo has no current tests

 ## Questions

-Find me on github here: [here](http://github.com/y)
+Find me on github here: [here](http://github.com/moonryc)

-If you have any additional question feel free to email me at [undefined}(mailto:undefined)
+If you have any additional question feel free to email me at [rycmoon@gmail.com](mailto:rycmoon@gmail.com)